Blood of the Word · Chapter 143

 They went next to the lease yard.

-Stonewrit's tools hung in ordered rows behind chain rail: quarry sledges, lift hooks, rope frames, chisels, survey rods, cart braces, and the smaller cases of knives, awls, and seal punches used by the binding shops.
+Stonewrit's tools hung in ordered rows behind chain rail: quarry sledges, lift hooks, rope frames, chisels, survey rods, cart braces.
+Half of them stayed hung.

-Tavin Sorn stood among them with quarry dust in the seams of his hands and one lift glove tucked into his belt.
+Tavin Sorn stood among them with quarry dust in the seams of his hands.
 Older than Eda by a few years.
 Broad through the shoulders in the way hoist labor makes men.

-"And how is the lease yard honoring your personhood."
+"And how is the lease yard honoring your personhood," Eda said.

 He lifted his empty hand.
 "By preserving the hammer from me until someone richer believes I will not misuse the fact of being myself."

-"The lift brace snapped under warranted supervision three weeks ago," Tavin said.
+"The lift brace snapped under warranted supervision three weeks ago," he said.
 "Shall I borrow a more respectable wrist before the next rope takes weight."

 No one laughed.
 The yard had lived too long inside the line already.